Ulthaze/vuejs-course/Reference.md

 `Vue.createApp({})`
     Creation of the Vue Application, requires mounting onto a target location

-`.mount('#location')`
+`.mount('#location'), .unmount('#location)`
-    Calls the Vue application and mounts it on the target location via HTML id tag
+    Calls the Vue application and mounts it on the target location via HTML id tag, and unmounting

 `data () { return {} },`
     The Vue Data blocks, containing all the data properties to be used in the Vue App